Morimanno History, Family Crest & Coats of Arms

 The surname Morimanno was first found in Modena (Etruscan: Mutna; Latin: Mutina; Modenese: Mòdna), around the year 1179.

-Important Dates for the Morimanno family
+Early History of the Morimanno family

 This web page shows only a small excerpt of our Morimanno research.
 Another 30 words (2 lines of text) covering the years 1050, 1375, 1639, 1636, 1677 and 1735 are included under the topic Early Morimanno History in all our PDF Extended History products and printed products wherever possible.